ConnectedLib/connectedlib10/modules/programming/section-3-6.md

 ## The basics

 Broad academic topics -- math, history, etc. -- are often good starting places for themes.
 You can narrow (“women jazz singers”) or widen (“the history of music”) the focus, depending on your goals for the program.
 If you have a recurring program, you can choose a broad topic and rotate subtopics, or just keep the theme broad and let the teens drive what happens from session to session.
-A western suburban librarian told us “a couple summers ago, we had Friday afternoon science roundtable discussions, because a kid said that she wished she could just sit down with other kids and talk about science.”
+A teen services librarian in a western suburban area <!-- INTK_028 --> told us “a couple summers ago, we had Friday afternoon science roundtable discussions, because a kid said that she wished she could just sit down with other kids and talk about science.”

 ## The arts